-I have seen teachers on youtube who advise to let the excess energy trickle down into the other chakras or to imagine pushing or pulling on this pressure to move or disperse it.
-In my experience with hundreds of kundalini clients this approach will only make matter worse.
+I have seen teachers on youtube who advise people to let the excess energy trickle down into the other chakras or to imagine pushing or pulling on this pressure to move or disperse it.
+In my experience with hundreds of kundalini clients, this approach will only make matter worse.
 Why is this so?

 We do not have a plumbing system of energy in our body

-Even though it is tempting to think of our energy body as a sort of plumbing system with tubes and vents the reality is completely different.
+Even though it is tempting to think of our energy body as a sort of plumbing system with tubes and vents, the reality is completely different.
 Our energy system is more like clouds of gases that merge and mingle and sometimes cramp up.
-Or even better, you can image it as different coloured streams of water that weave and intermingle and sometimes freeze into ice.
+Or even better, you can imagine it as different coloured streams of water that weave and intermingle and sometimes freeze into ice.
 These different coloured water streams are our thoughts and emotions and when we try to suppress these thoughts and emotions they “freeze“ and we experience them as “blocks“ in our mind and body.

 Energy problems in our head have to do with suppressed thoughts

-The head chakras (forehead and crown) have to do with the mental part of our being which consists of our thoughts, concepts and beliefs on the intellectual and spiritual level.
+The head chakras (forehead and crown) have to do with the mental part of our being which consists of our thoughts, concepts and beliefs on the intellectual and spiritual levels.
 When we experience head pressure we are literally suppressing certain thoughts that we do not want to think.
 It is this suppression that we experience as the head pressure and it happens completely unconsciously.
 People without kundalini also often unconsciously suppress certain thoughts but due to their greater unawareness they do not feel the pain of this suppression – they are more numb.

 Why do we suppress certain thoughts?